ValeriaMalin/IBM_Capstone_Project_SpaceX_Falcon9/README.md

 You will also determine if SpaceX will reuse the first stage.
 Instead of using rocket science to determine if the first stage will land successfully, you will train a machine learning model and use public information to predict if SpaceX will reuse the first stage.

-The Repository contains Jupiter Notebooks and Data Files, created during the Project.
+The Repository contains Jupiter Notebooks, Python file, Presentation in pdf and Data Files, created and used during the Project.